BlockchainCommons/XID-Quickstart/tutorials/01-your-first-xid.md

 There might be many different public views of your current XID, of which `BRadvoc8-xid-public.envelope` would be just one, with each view elided in different ways.
 Obviously, you'll want to keep your private key out of all of them, but you might also decide to reveal different information to different people, as part of selective disclosure.

-Formatted outputs can similar be output:
+Formatted outputs can similarly be output:
 ```
 envelope format $XID > BRadvoc8-xid.format
 envelope format $PUBLIC_XID > BRadvoc8-xid-public.format